 Another quite popular portfolio is the two-fund portfolio.
 There are more variants of this one.
 I do not think there is a single most popular version for the two-funds portfolio.

 The first version is simply the three-fund portfolio but without any bonds.
 You will be left with a two-funds portfolio if you do not intend to hold bonds.
 You will keep one domestic stock fund and one international stock fund.

 Some people also do not like to invest in international stocks.
 Therefore, they are back to the two-funds portfolio.
 They have a domestic bond fund and a domestic stock bond.
 I like to have strong international diversity.
 But that is mostly a matter of preference.
 Nobody can know the future.
 Many people believe they can, but they will be proved wrong.
 Avoid having all your eggs in the same basket is always a good idea.

 Finally, some people use a single fund for domestic stock and international stock funds.
 Some funds hold shares of all the stocks of the entire world market, for instance, the Vanguard Total World Stock Market (VT) ETF.
 Using a global world stock market and a domestic bond fund will have the same result as the three-fund portfolio.
 The main difference is that you cannot choose the allocation of domestic and international.
 But you will have a market-cap weighted allocation of domestic against international, which is not bad!

 The One-Fund Portfolio

-But I think the one-fund portfolio that makes the most sense is a portfolio that has only a global world fund.
-Such as Vanguard Total World Stock ETF (VT).
+But I think the one-fund portfolio that makes the most sense is one with only a global world fund.
+The Vanguard Total World Stock Market (VT) ETF is the best example.
 That means you will have stocks from every country in the world.
-This makes for a very simple portfolio to manage.
+Doing so makes for a portfolio that is very straightforward to manage.
 And it is also great since you do not have to rebalance!

-If you do not know a lot about investing, you should keep things simple.
-In one of the next posts of the series, I will try to talk about alternative portfolios.
-They are a bit more advanced but in the end, the results are similar.
+If you do not know much about investing, you should keep things simple.
+In one of the next posts of the Investing series, I will talk about alternative portfolios.
+They are a bit more advanced, but the results are similar in the end.